-Headed back up to New Hampshire for the third time this season, but this time it was for an avalanche awareness course (AIARE Level I).
-The course was organized and financially supported by the Potomac Mountain Club, our local climbing club.
+I headed back up to New Hampshire for the third time in the past few months, but this time it was for an AIARE Level 1 avalanche safety course.
+The course was organized and financially supported by the Potomac Mountain Club, our local climbing club in Washington DC.

-The course appealed to me because it was to focus more on awareness for mountaineers (rather than back country skiers) and helped me better understand the complexities of traveling in the alpine environment.
+The course appealed to me because this course was to focus more specifically on avalanche education and awareness for mountaineers (rather than backcountry skiers) and helped me better understand the complexities of traveling in the alpine environment.

 The drive north to Conway, NH was no better.